webresto/core/docs/Bouses.md

 The Bonus Program should be implemented as an adapter from the abstract class `@webresto/core/adapters/bonusprogram/BonusProgramAdapter.ts` and added to the model via `BonusProgram.alive()`.
 The adapter is responsible for recording transactions in an external source or syncing from an external source by implementing the abstract class `BonusProgramAdapter`.

+> ⚠️ Any bonus adapter must be passed to the `BonusProgram` model in the `alive()` method.
+Example: `await BonusProgram.alive(new LocalBonusProgramAdapter());`

+> ⚠️ If yours is in production mode, then the adapter will be turned off when you turn it on for the first time

 ## Deducting Bonus during Order

 During the ordering process, bonuses can be deducted at the order check stage.
 For this, an object should be passed to the 'check' function, specifying the bonus amount to be deducted: